Feb

 Mmm.
 The Land of Chocolate.

-Okay, I don’t always agree with Seth.
+Okay, symptoms I don’t always agree with Seth.
 Actually I almost never agree with him when he talks about product naming (Squidoo?!?) or brand architecture (Apple’s iMac / iPod / iPhone convention sloppy?!?).
 But today he’s dead on in his assessment of the packaging for the chocolate product above, from the company Madécasse (pronounced mah – DAY – cas).

 Now, you may look at it and say to yourself: hey!
 That’s not bad.
 It’s actually really well designed.
 And you’d be right: it’s a simple, elegant design that looks like craft-made – and probably expensive – chocolate.
 And again.
 You’d be right.
 You’d also be right if you noticed the effective use of repeated elements across the packaging, the solid little icon, and the nice differentiating touch of the little ribbon tied at the top.